 To be successful in this program, an applicant should have certain base knowledge in the discipline demonstrated from undergraduate-level pre-requisite courses including:

-COP2224/2931 Object-Oriented Programming
+COP2513 Object-Oriented Programming for Information Technology

-COP2510/2930 Programming Concepts
+COP2512 Programming Fundamentals for Information Technology

-COP 3515 IT Program Design
+COP 3515 Programming Design for Information Technology

-CEN 4031 IT Software Engineering
+CEN 4031 Software Engineering Concepts for Information Technology

-COP 4703 IT Database Systems`
+COP 4703 Database Systems for Information Technology

-EEL 4854 IT Data Structures & Algorithms
+EEL 48544935 Selected Topics: IT Data Structures & Algorithms for Information Technology

 The student should have taken these courses or their equivalent prior to beginning graduate coursework.
 All prerequisite courses are available online.
-In some cases, applicants lacking some of the prerequisites may be conditionally admitted to the MSIT program; such students will be required to complete missing prerequisites within the first year of graduate study.

 Professional experience in information technology is typically focused on specific projects or systems, and is not as broad as the treatment of a topic one receives in a course.
 Therefore, except in unusual circumstances, professional experience cannot substitute for any of the above prerequisite courses.